 Our people.
 Serving our people.

 Through a series of short video clips, City of Goodlettsville employees will give insight into their departments and talk about what they do each day to serve the community and residents of Goodlettsville.
 In total there are 14 videos.
 A new video will be featured each month from November 2017 through December 2018.
 The goal of the project is to give the Goodlettsville community the inside scoop of its municipal government.
 We are people here to serve ‘our people’.

-Ian Durham and the Fire Department are featured as March's Employee Spotlight.
+Ian Durham and the Fire Department were featured in March 2018.

 Ian has been with the Goodlettsville Fire Department since 2014, but he has been in the fire service for more than seven years.
 He is currently the Fire Chief of the Number 1 Volunteer Fire Department in Sumner County and works for the City of Goodlettsville on B-shift.
 Ian hold the qualifications of Firefighter Level II and Advanced Emergency Medical Technician.
 Ian has been married to his wife Ashley for five years and has two children, Emily and Ethan.